afa-farkhod/System-Status-Dashboard/README.md

 # System-Status-Dashboard
 Script that collects and displays information about system health, CPU usage, memory consumption, disk space and running processes

+### Project Description:

+- Build a script that collects and displays information about system health, including CPU usage, memory consumption, disk space, and running processes.
+- The script generates a dashboard-like output in the terminal
+- Skills Demonstrated: System monitoring, data collection, and reporting.

 ## Reference